hupili/python-for-data-and-media-communication-gitbook/assignments.md

 Here are the questions:

 1. Can you remove the stop words from above Terminal output, as well as the CSV file?
-2. Can you further enrish this `stop_words` list to make the output more meaningful?
+2. Can you further enrich this `stop_words` list to make the output more meaningful?

 ## Assignment 1 -- Data collection